SAFEHR-data/Garden-Path/docs/flowehr_tre_ws_userguide.md

 The Virtual Machines in your Workspace allow you to interact with the private resources in the Workspace and with the Shared Services common to all workspaces.
+When you connect to a VM that you have created, you will be automatically logged-in with a user account with administrator rights.
+So, on a Linux VM, you will be able to run privileged commands via `sudo`.

 Detailed instructions for using a VM can be found in the [Accessing Virtual Machines](accessing_virtual_machines.md) document